fkie-cad/friTap/README.md

 Further ensure that the frida-server is running on the Android/iOS device.

-Remember when working with the pip installation you have to invoke the `friTap` command with sudo a little bit different.
+Remember when working with the pip installation you have to invoke the `fritap` command with sudo a little bit different.
 Either as module:
 ```bash
 $ sudo -E python3 -m friTap.friTap --pcap mycapture.pcap thunderbird
 ```